 Logging the Match between QC and Regular ARIC ID's and Reporting these to the Coordinating Center: The ARIC Phantom Tracking Sheet and PHT forms are used to keep track of the match between the QC and regular ARIC specimens.
 As participants donate blood to make up a QC set, labels with their participant ID numbers and their Phantom numbers are added to the Phantom Tracking Sheet corresponding to the tubes donated.
 This step must be done immediately after completion of drawing blood for that participant, to minimize the chance of recording the wrong ID number.
 Information regarding the Phantom Collection is transferred to the Coordinating Center by keying the Phantom form (PHT) into the data management system.
 Do not send a hardcopy of the Phantom form (PHT) or the Phantom Tracking Sheet to the ACRL or UMN Laboratories because it will unblind the masked QC analysis of the samples.
+Do not place a phantom label on the hardcopy of the Biospecimen (BIO) form for any participant selected for QC.
 File and maintain the original paper PHT form until study closure checks are made.